pomerium/documentation/content/docs/concepts/mutual-auth.md

 ---
 title: Mutual Authentication
 lang: en-US
+keywords:
-keywords: [pomerium, identity access proxy, mutual authentication, jwt, jwks, mtls]
+  [pomerium, identity access proxy, mutual authentication, jwt, jwks, mtls]
 description: This page describes the concept of mutual authentication and why it's important.
 ---

-# Mutual Authentication: A Component of Zero Trust
+# Mutual Authentication

 Pomerium provides a good layer of security out of the box, but it's not (and can't be) configured for complete [zero trust] right out of the box.
 This page explains several methods of achieving mutual authentication — a big part of the zero trust model — with practical examples.